awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_nodejs_geddy_elasticache.md

 1. On your local computer, create a file called `node-geddy/myapp/.ebextensions/myapp.config` with the following snippet to set the environment to production\.
 **Note**
 YAML relies on consistent indentation\.
-Match the indentation level when replacing content in an example configuration file and make sure that your text editor uses spaces, not tab characters, to indent\.
+Match the indentation level when replacing content in an example configuration file and ensure that your text editor uses spaces, not tab characters, to indent\.

    ```
    option_settings: